Total Solar Irradiance Data

 Explore the data interactively with LISIRD

-The TIM instrument measures the Total Solar Irradiance (TSI), monitoring changes in incident sunlight to the Earth's atmosphere using an ambient temperature active cavity radiometer to an absolute accuracy of 100 parts per million (ppm, 1 ppm=0.0001%) (1-sigma) and a precision and long-term relative accuracy of 10 ppm per year.
+The TIM instrument measures the Total Solar Irradiance (TSI), monitoring changes in incident sunlight to the Earth’s atmosphere using an ambient temperature active cavity radiometer to an absolute accuracy of 350 parts per million (ppm, 1 ppm=0.0001%) (1-sigma) and a precision and long-term relative accuracy of 10 ppm per year.
 The standard Level 3 TSI data products produced by the SORCE program consist of daily and 6-hourly average irradiances, reported at a mean solar distance of 1 astronomical unit (AU) and zero relative line-of-sight velocity with respect to the Sun.
-Two TSI data products are produced - one containing the daily means and the other containing the four 6-hourly means.
+Two TSI data products are produced – one containing the daily means and the other containing the four 6-hourly means.
 Due to the small size (< 300 KB) of the daily data and to maximize ease of use to end-users, each delivered TSI product contains science results for the entire mission.
-Updates to Level 3 TSI data occur monthly in order to reduce repeated delivery of data.
+Updates to Level 3 TSI data occur daily.
 Lower-level data products (e.g. Level 2) are primarily considered diagnostic with limited scientific value, and are therefore not delivered to the GES DISC.
 These data are, however, available upon request from the SORCE science team.

 On-orbit instrument characterization is an on-going effort, as the TIM team regularly tracks instrument degradation and calibrates the instrument servo system on-orbit, periodically updating the data processing system with new calibration values.
 Only minor corrections are anticipated at this phase in the SORCE/TIM mission.
 To date the TIM is proving very stable with usage and solar exposure, and long-term relative uncertainties are estimated to be less than 0.014 W/m2/yr (10 ppm/yr).
 Present absolute accuracy is estimated to be 0.48 W/m^2 (350 ppm), largely determined by the agreement between all four TIM radiometers.
 The 4.5 W/m^2 by which the TIM reads lower than prior instruments has been resolved as being largely due to internal instrument scatter in those prior instruments causing erroneously high readings (see Kopp & Lean, GRL, 38, L01706, 2011).